-by Freddy J. Nager, Founder of Atomic Tango + Guy Who Consumes Both Digital Media And Coffee In Vast Quantities Usually At The Same Time…
+by Freddy J. Nager, Founder of Atomic Tango + Consumer Of Both Digital Media And Coffee In Vast Quantities At The Same Time…

 It’s epidemic.
 Everywhere you look, you’ll find someone displaying — nay, flaunting the symptoms.
 I’m talking about the rash of silly price comparisons: specifically, marketers trying to justify their pricing strategy by invoking the price of a Starbucks latte.